 Kayla’s mom and sister were filled with joy on her wedding day.
 I can’t find a photo without them smiling!
 The bridal suite at the Ryland Inn Coach House was a beautiful (bright!!) space for the moment Kayla officially became a bride!

 Kayla’s wedding party consisted of only her sister as the Maid of Honor.
-Having a small bridal party really gave the day a more intimate feel and it took some stress off of coordinating a larger group.
+Having a small bridal party really gave the summer wedding day a more intimate feel and it took some stress off of coordinating a larger group.

 They say that when the bride walks down the aisle, all eyes are on her.
 While mostly true, it’s cool to look at the groom, too!
 Like on John’s smiling face, the groom’s expression usually captures all of the love, emotion, and excitement of it all.